 I create my own designs manually with attention to detail and, some may say that's daft, I still use a sliderule to do the calculations!
 The idea is to do everything as much as possible the old way, without computers or CNC machines, and then see how far I can push it.

-It's kind of fun to use the hand and brain only then to see the designs evolve.
-Besides that, most materials require a constant adjustment of speed based on sensing, sound and the way it peels off or a drill moves in.
+It's kind of fun to use the manual skills only then to see the designs evolve.
+Besides that, most materials require a constant adjustment of speed based on sensing, sound, the way it peels off or a drill moves in.
 I don't think a CNC machine can do this without a great amount of waste.
-This way I seldom throw material away.
 Even if things don't go as planned I can amend the design or reuse parts for other purposes.

-To be different I experiment with styles and methods using a more robust design which also brings out the wonderful textures and colours of the many no longer produced materials.
-Yet I try to keep them light weight, often around the 20 to 25 grams, only the ones with a lot of metal features go to the 40 grams.
+To be different I experiment with modern styles and methods using a more robust design bringing out the wonderful textures and colours of the some no longer produced materials.
+Yet I try to keep them light to medium weight.
 There is no rule here, it's what you like most, some want a super light pen but notice that it transfers vibrations while writing, others a more heavy pen to dampen this effect.

-The materials are very expensive, I start first with acrylic prototypes which I then sell at a lower price, sometimes I give them away to try out.
+I often start first with acrylic prototypes which I then sell at a lower price, sometimes I give them away to try out.
 After a lot of experimenting I developed my own very fine and yet strong and nice running threading.
-I'm also designing my own ideas to hold the cap on the pen by means of friction.